fgpv-vpgf/fgpv-vpgf/docs/ui-overview.md

 The optional basemap attribution and logo of the currently selected basemap are displayed in the lower left corner.
 Each basemap can be provided with a custom attribution logo or text through the config.

 There is no additional customization for this component, but the host page can forcefully hide and replace it with a custom implementation.

+For legal ramifications of removing the attribution text read the following: https://developers.arcgis.com/terms/attribution/

 ![](https://i.imgur.com/utLhJE8.png)